ryanohs/debug-sql-transformer/README.md

 	SELECT * FROM Customers WHERE City = @City AND PostalCode = @PostalCode

 I made a few assumptions:
 - The procedure will have parameters.
-I can handle multiline and single line parameter lists.
+It can handle multiline and single line parameter lists.
 Output parameters are included in the generated scripts.
-- The parameter name can handle schema identifiers, brackets, and underscores.
+- The procedure name can contain schema identifiers, brackets, and underscores.
 - The procedure body must be surrounded by BEGIN … END statements.
 Our procedures are primarily multiple statements so this is not an issue.
 - Any stored procedure options are ignored.